CODE-73/learning-app/libs/supabase/README.md

-# supabase
+# models

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build supabase` to build the library.
+Run `nx build models` to build the library.